 The module provides an introduction to game theory and its use by economists as a professional tool for understanding and analysing economic decision making under uncertainty.
 The module introduces students to topical and important research areas of microeconomic analysis, and develops their skills in setting up and solving games that arise in business and economics.

-Private study hours: 134
+Private Study: 134 hours

-This module is optional for all Single and Joint Honours degree programmes in Economics.
+This is an optional module for all Single and Joint Honours Degree courses in Economics.

-This module is not available to students across other degree programmes in the University.
+The module is NOT available to students across other degree courses in the University.

-In Course Test 2 (45 minutes) (10%)
+In Course Test (45 minutes) (10%)

 Examination, 2 hours (80%)

 See the library reading list for this module (Canterbury)

-* critically apply analytical skills to economic problems and issues.
+4 Critically apply analytical skills to economic problems and issues.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.